AsteriskAmpersand/Ice-Stable/README.md

   - Gauge consumption increased.
   - See General Changes section below for details on individual attacks.

+#### 【 Morph vs Morph Slash 】 ####
+Morph Slashes have been enabled where previously only a normal Morph was possible, to provide Hunters more ways to fluidly weave between Sword and Axe Mode attacks.

+- "Axe: Morph Slash":
+  - Normal Version:
+    - Can now be performed from Left/Right Sidesteps or backwards roll using "Weapon Special Attack" (R2 on PS, RT on XB).
+  - Advancing Version:
+    - Can now be performed from Left/Right Sidesteps or backwards roll using "Weapon Special Attack" with a forwards directional input (R2 + Forward on PS, RT + Forward on XB).
+    - Can now be performed from neutral stance using "Weapon Special Attack" with a forwards directional input (R2 + Forward on PS, RT + Forward on XB).
+- "Sword: Morph Slash":
+  - Normal Version:
+    - Can now be performed from all step dodges using "Weapon Special Attack" (R2 on PS, RT on XB).
+  - Advancing Version:
+    - Can now be performed from all step dodges using "Weapon Special Attack" with a forwards directional input (R2 + Forward on PS, RT + Forward on XB).
+    - Can now be performed from neutral stance using "Weapon Special Attack" with a forwards directional input (R2 + Forward on PS, RT + Forward on XB).

 #### 【 Phial Type Rebalancing 】 ####
 Too much of Switch Axe's damage output was locked behind phial bonuses (especially Power Phial), thus limiting the number of competitive weapons to choose from.
 To correct this, phial effects have been rebalanced, with much of their original power now baked directly into Sword Mode attacks instead.

 - Power Phial: Total Attack multiplier decreased to 1.07x (down from 1.17x).
 - Power Element Phial: Total Element multiplier decreased to 1.21x (down from 1.45x).
 - Exhaust Phial: Bonus Stun buildup for Sword Mode increased to 10 (up from 5).
 - Sword Mode attacks for all Phial types:
   - MVs increased.
 See General Changes section for details on individual attacks.
   - Element Modifiers of most attacks increased to 1.20x (up from 1.00x).

 #### 【 Zero Sum Discharge Rework 】 ####
-Iceborne introduced a new way to access ZSD through the Clutch Claw.
+Iceborne introduced a convenient new way to access ZSD through the Clutch Claw.
 However, this could be combined with Health Regen Augment and certain mantles (such as Rocksteady or Temporal) to create a problematic gameplay loop of repeatedly using Claw ZSD to trivialize even the hardest content in the game.
 To prevent this, the following changes were made to bring back World's version of ZSD as a situational punishing tool or finisher.

 - Amp State is now consumed upon completing a Zero Sum Discharge.
 - Zero Sum Discharge: